Cafeo-Group/CSD-Code-Sample-Dataset/README.md

 To create the dataset locally:

-1. Intall PostgreSQL in your machine.
+1. Install PostgreSQL in your machine.
 2. Clone this repository.
 3. Insert your local postgres database password in a `.env` (see `.env.example`).
 4. Navigate to the `notebook/` folder.